DirkDi/RL-project-2022/README.md

 in red.

-Furthermore, the files "training.py" and "test.py" can be called individually but this does not affect the reproducibility and using "main.py" instead is highly recommended.
+Furthermore, the files "training.py" and "test.py" can be called individually for only train the (SARSA) agents respectively evaluate the agents.
+But be aware that you have to run the "training.py" once to save Q tables which will be necessary for evaluating the SARSA agents.
+But this does not affect the reproducibility and using "main.py" instead is highly recommended.